eernstg/dep-configured-imports/DEP-configured-imports.md

 ### Static Semantics

-When statically analyzing a library that has configured imports, the exported namespace of the library consists exclusively of the set of identifiers in the `functionTypePrefix` of the given `show` clauses.
-For each such `identifier`, the static type is the type that would be denoted by the same `typeAliasBody` occurring in a `typedef`.
+When statically analyzing a library that has configured imports, the imported namespace from the configurably imported libraries consists of exactly the set of imported identifiers.
+For each such `identifier`, the static type for a top level function is the type that would be denoted by the same `typeAliasBody` occurring in a `typedef`, and similarly for the other constructs.

-For each such `identifier`, it is a compile-time error if a configurably imported library does not export a top-level function with that name.
-It is a static warning if a configurably imported library exports a top-level function with that name whose type is not a subtype of the static type from the import directive.
+For each such `identifier`, it is a compile-time error if a configurably imported library does not export a top-level function (variable, getter, setter) with that name.
+It is a static warning if a configurably imported library exports a top-level function (variable, setter, getter) with that name whose type is not a subtype of the static type from the import directive, or if the exported entity is of a different kind than the one that is declared in the configurable import (e.g., the import indicates that it is a getter, but it is in fact a function).

 This means that all configurably imported libraries from the same configurable import directive will have exactly the same static shape, and analysis will not need to inspect any of the configurably imported libraries in order to perform static analysis of the importing library.

-This makes the static analysis of each library independent of the choices made in its configurable imports.
+Similarly, the check whether a given configurably imported library conforms to the static shape declared in the configurable import directive importing it can be performed with respect to the configurable import statement and each configurably imported library in isolation.
+Hence, the explicit "signature" in the import directive ensures modular type checking of the relationship between configurably imported libraries and the library that contains a configurable import.

+This makes the static analysis situation very clear and very simple to handle, because it is built to ensure a strict separation of the configuration dependent and the configuration independent code.

 ## Platform libraries